-- The organization creates a platform where scientists, clinicians, patients and families can collaborate on studies.
+- The organization created a platform where scientists, clinicians, patients and families can collaborate on studies.

-- EHDN collaborates with Enroll-HD, where some of EHDN study sites are used to conduct the study.
+- EHDN collaborates with enroll-HD, where some of the EHDN study sites are used to conduct the study.

 - Enroll-HD is a worldwide observational study and registry for Huntington’s disease families.

 - The aim of the study is to better understand the progression of HD, to get insight into the development of new drugs, to improve the design of clinical trials and to improve clinical care for HD patients.

 - The study is sponsored by CHDI and collaborated with EHDN.